 If you cannot remember whether or not the hardware clock is set to UTC, find out by running the hwclock --localtime --show command.
 This will display what the current time is according to the hardware clock.
 If this time matches whatever your watch says, then the hardware clock is set to local time.
 If the output from hwclock is not local time, chances are it is set to UTC time.
-Verify this by adding or subtracting the proper number of hours for your time zone to the time shown by hwclock.
-For example, if you are currently in the MST time zone, which is also known as GMT -0700, add seven hours to the local time.
+Verify this by adding or subtracting the proper amount of hours for the timezone to the time shown by hwclock.
+For example, if you are currently in the MST timezone, which is also known as GMT -0700, add seven hours to the local time.